 Since its inception, the group has completed residencies at the Detroit Symphony Hall, the Wharton Center for the Performing Arts, and the Arts League of Michigan Jazz at the Center.
 Through these residencies, the group has performed in concert with several notable international jazz artists, including Vanessa Rubin, Buster Williams, Jon Faddis, Jon Carl Hendricks, Jimmy Cobb, Wycliffe Gordon, Joe Temperley, Walter Blanding, Andre Hayward, Cyrus Chestnut, Eric Reed, Wessell “Warmdaddy” Anderson, Wynton Marsalis, Ali Jackson, Maya Orr, Marcus Belgrave, Donald Walden, Marcus Printup, Gerald Wilson Big Band, and Ingrid Jensen.
 In addition, the group has performed as the opening act for Kenny Garrett at Detroit Symphony Hall.

-This “hard-bop” band has now expanded to a seven-piece ensemble featuring Etienne Charles (trumpet), Randy Gelispie (drums), Diego Rivera (tenor saxophone), Reginald Thomas (piano), Perry Hughes (jazz guitar), Michael Dease (trombone), and Rodney Whitaker (bass).
+This “hard-bop” band has now expanded to a seven-piece ensemble featuring Etienne Charles (trumpet), Randy Gelispie (drums), Diego Rivera (tenor saxophone), Xavier Davis (piano), Randy Napoleon (jazz guitar), Michael Dease (trombone), and Rodney Whitaker (bass).
 It continues to perform music from the jazz canon, including standards, jazz classics, and original compositions.
 Members of the Professors of Jazz perform internationally, nationally, and locally to support Michigan jazz presenters and educators.